geoscixyz/gpg/content/seismic/seismic_reflection_stacking.rst

 a larger version).
 The most prominent seismic wavelet at times between 50 and 70 ms is a bedrock reflection from about 9 m below the surface.
 The geophone offsets were 3.7 m (12 ft) for the nearest traces and 17 m (56 ft) for the farthest trace with 1.22 m (4 ft) between geophones.
-The reflection even of interest is at about 55 msec.
+The reflection event of interest is at about 55 msec.

 .. figure:: ./images/CMP_gather.gif
 	:align: left
-	:scale: 125 %
+	:scale: 128 %

 .. figure:: ./images/velocity_analysis.gif
 	:figclass: center
 	:align: left
-	:scale: 125 %
+	:scale: 128 %

-In the figure above right, the CMP gather for point 988 has been moveout corrected using different velocities.
+In this figure, the CMP gather for point 988 has been moveout corrected using different velocities.
 The moveout correction using a velocity of 1225 ft/s (328 m/s) causes the reflection events to occur at about the same time for all traces.
 Stacking these signals will produce a high quality